Bayden Barber: The Hui interview

 Following the election, Barber spoke to Julian Wilcox on the Hui.
 He spoke positively of the new younger members on the iwi board.
 He listed the geopolitical situation, national politics and the Māori wards debate as some of the bigger challenges the iwi was facing.
 Economic development and housing were still important issues.
 He reiterated his commitment to kotahitanga and spoke on the iwi's desire to take back ownership of Kahurānaki Station, which contains the ancestral maunga ('mountain') of the same name; the current owners were looking to sell it.
 He said working with the incumbent National government was "difficult" but important.

 Te Pāti Māori caucus division mediation

 In November 2025, following divisions within the Te Pāti Māori caucus, Barber acted as a liaison between both sides of the division, on behalf of the National Iwi Chairs Forum.
 He met directly with the party's co-leaders and separately with Tākuta Ferris.
 He had also spoken to party president John Tamihere on the phone.
 Barber said that iwi leaders had asked both sides to stop the online "tit-for-tat".

+Local government amalgamation

+Following the National government's local government reform push, Barber wrote a letter in July 2026 to the mayors of all four territorial authorities in Hawke's Bay stating the iwi's position that they support one unitary authority for the whole Hawke's Bay region.

+Horse hīkoi to Parliament

+Barber lead a hīkoi of horses from Waimarama Marae to Parliament in protest of proposed changes by the government to the wording of legislation related to honouring the Treaty of Waitangi.
+The hīkoi organisers thought the changes "weakened" the position of the Treaty in New Zealand law; Paul Goldsmith said that the coalition government rejected that characterisation.